 Interface Parameters Function Description

-Add User The sub-menu for adding users
+Add User The sub-menu for adding users.

-Delete User The sub-menu for deleting users
+Delete User The sub-menu for deleting users.

-Change User Settings The sub-menu for changing user settings
+Change User Settings The sub-menu for modify user settings.

-1) Add User Operation
+1) Add User operation

 - a.
-Select the User Name option and press Enter to pop up the User Name box.
-Enter the user name to set manually.
-After configuration is completed, press Enter to confirm. - b.
-Select the User Password option and press Enter to pop up the User Password box.
-Enter the user password to set manually.
-After configuration is completed, press Enter to confirm. - c.
+Select the User Name option, and press Enter to pop up the User Name box, enter the user name to set manually, after configuration is completed, press Enter to confirm. - b.
+Select the User Password option, and press Enter to pop up the User Password box, enter the user password to set manually, after configuration is completed, press Enter to confirm. - c.
 Channel NO is set to 1 or 8. - d.
-For the User Privilege Limit option, set privilege for new user.
-After configuration is completed, press Enter to pop up the BMC USER SETTINGS INFO box.
-When the system prompts "Set User Access Command Passed", press Enter and then OK to confirm.
-The new user is then added successfully.
-An example is shown in the following figure:
+The User Privilege Limit option, sets privilege for new user, after configuration is completed, press Enter, to pop up the BMC USER SETTINGS INFO box, when system prompts "Set User Access Command Passed", press Enter and then OK to confirm, the new user is added successfully, and the example is as shown in the following figure:

-2) Delete User Operation
+2) Delete User operation

 - a.
-Select the User Name option, and click Enter to pop up the User Name box.
-Manually enter the user name to delete.
-After configuration is completed, press Enter to confirm. - b.
-Select the User Password option.
-Press Enter to pop up the User Password box.
-Manually enter the user password to delete.
-Following, press Enter to confirm, and the BMC USER SETTINGS INFO prompt will pop up, indicating if the user password deletion is done, or not.

-3) Change User Settings
+Select the User Name option, and press Enter to pop up the User Name box, manually enter the user name to delete, after configuration is completed, press Enter to confirm. - b.
+Select the User Password option, and press Enter to pop up the User Password box, manually enter the user password to delete, after that, press Enter to confirm, and the BMC USER SETTINGS INFO prompt will pop up, indicating user password deletion is done or not. - 3) Change User Settings

 - a.
-Select the User Name option.
-Click Enter to pop up the User Name box.
-Manually enter the user name to modify.
-After configuration is completed, click Enter to confirm. - b.
-Select the User Password option.
-Click Enter to pop up the User Password box.
-Manually enter the user password, and click Enter to confirm. - c.
-Select the User option and set to [Enable] or [Disable]. - d.
-Select the Change User Password option to change user password. - e.
+Select the User Name option, and press Enter to pop up the User Name box, manually enter the user name to modify, after configuration is completed, press Enter to confirm. - b.
+Select the User Password option, and press Enter to pop up the User Password box, manually enter the user password, and press Enter to confirm. - c.
+Select the User option, and set to [Enable] or [Disable]. - d.
+Select the Change User Password option, to change user password. - e.
 Channel NO is set to 1 or 8. - f.
-The User Privilege Limit option could change user's privilege.
-After configuration is completed, press Enter to pop up the BMC USER SETTINGS INFO prompt.
-When the system prompts "Set User Access Command Passed", press Enter and then OK to confirm.
-The user settings information is changed successfully.
+The User Privilege Limit option, could change user's privilege, after configuration is completed, press Enter, to pop up the BMC USER SETTINGS INFO prompt, when system prompts "Set User Access Command Passed", press Enter and then OK to confirm, the user settings information is changed successfully.